Abraham Ziv: Biography

 Abraham Zubkowski (later Ziv) was born in Avihayil to Haim and Zila Zubkovski.
-In the 1950s, he changed his surname in the 1950s as part of the widespread Hebraization of surnames trend.
+In the 1950s, he changed his surname as part of the widespread Hebraization of surnames trend.
 He studied at the Technion – Israel Institute of Technology, where he earned his Ph.D. in mathematics, after receiving his master's degree from Harvard University.

 Academic career

 In 1961, at the age of 21, Ziv proved along with Paul Erdős and Abraham Ginzburg the general result that every sequence of $2n - 1$ elements of $\mathbb{Z}/n\mathbb{Z}$ contains $n$ terms that sum to zero.

 In 1972 Ziv was part of the founding team of IBM R&D Labs in Israel, where he stayed until retirement.
 In his time at IBM he wrote 21 more publications and 6 patents.